MDM1975/.shell/README.md

 Feel free to customize the configuration files according to your preferences.
 You can modify the aliases, functions, options, and prompt to suit your needs.

-To add functionality that is specific to your machine, you can create a `private` directory in `.shell` and add your script files there.
+To add functionality that is specific to your machine, you can create a `local` directory in `.shell` and add your script files there.
 These files will be automatically sourced.